Mossop/WebAppTabs/README.md

 I think Thunderbird is for, webpages can be viewed in Firefox or whatever browser you prefer.
-Thunderbird is my communications centre and I use it to display communications related webapps like Google+, Google Reader, Google Groups, etc. and I wnt to be able to use those easily, opening links in the default browser where relevant.
+Thunderbird is my communications centre and I use it to display communications related webapps like Google+, Google Reader, Google Groups, etc. and I want to be able to use those easily, opening links in the default browser where relevant.

 The main goals are: